McSteve7/damilola/content/posts/2022-02-16-Product-Requirement-Doc/index.md

 author: Damilola Ajiboye
 date: 2022-02-16
 hero: ./images/hero.png
-excerpt: Most projects fail due to a lack of requirement gathering and proper requirement documentation.
+excerpt: Most products fail due to a lack of requirement gathering and proper requirement documentation.
 Here is how you can avoid this pitfall.

 ---